magnanim-old/multinet/README.md

-mlnetwork
+multinet
 ===============

-A library for the analysis and mining of multilayer networks, based on the forthcoming book: Multilayer Social Networks, by Dickison, Magnani and Rossi, Cambridge University Press.
+A library for the analysis and mining of multilayer networks, based on the book: Multilayer Social Networks, by Dickison, Magnani and Rossi, Cambridge University Press.
 This is also available as an R library on CRAN.

 Documentation
 -------------

-We provide a set of documentation describing the data structures and algorithms provided by the library.
-More specifically, we provide:

-* An doxygen generated *API reference* which lists all types and functions of the library.
+* A doxygen generated *API reference* which lists all types and functions of the library.
-* *Unit Tests* which contain small code snippets used to test each library feature.
+* *Unit Tests* containing small code snippets used to test each library feature.

 Requirements
 ------------

-The mlnetwork library requires:
+The multinet library requires:

 * A modern, C++11 ready compiler such as `g++` version 4.7 or higher or `clang` version 3.2 or higher.
 * The *cmake* build system.
-* A 64-bit operating system.
-Either Mac OS X or Linux are currently supported.

 Installation
 ------------